Robert C Gray The Honorable and Mrs. John C. Kunkel Professor of Government, Emeritus

 Professor Gray received the Lindback Award for Distinguished Teaching in 1983.
 He chaired the Department of Government for nine years (seven years in the 1980s and from 2008 to 2010).

-He teaches courses on international politics as well as foreign and defense policy.
+He taught courses on international politics as well as foreign and defense policy.

 Books and Monographs

 Landmarks in Defense Literature (co-edited with Martin Edmonds).
 Lancaster, UK: Centre for Defence and International Security Studies, 2001.

 American Foreign Policy Since Detente (co-edited with Stanley J. Michalak).
 New York: Harper & Row, 1984.

 Nuclear Strategy and Arms Control: Challenges for U.S. Policy, Headline Series #261 (co-authored with Stanley R. Sloan).
 New York: Foreign Policy Association, 1982.

 “The Study of Strategy: A Civilian Academic Perspective,” in Gabriel Marcella, ed., Teaching Strategy: Challenge and Response.
 Carlisle, PA: Strategic Studies Institute, U.S. Army War College, 2010, pp. 47-77.

 "The Implications of Missile Defense for Northeast Asia," Orbis, 48 (Spring 2004): 335-350 (with Amy L. Freedman).